 The prize was established by Professor T.T.
 Inamura who had worked as a visiting professor in the Heavy Ion Laboratory in years 1998-2002 and made a great contribution to HIL development.
 Award in the amount of 5.000 USD is presented every second year to recognise and support young researchers having outstanding experimental or technical achievements in the field of nuclear and atomic physics or related subjects.
 The awarded results should be obtained by using the Warsaw Cyclotron or other HIL apparatus.
 Candidates must be scientists or PhD students below the age of 36 on the day of application.

 The Prize winner is selected from among submitted applications by the Jury.
-The five members of the Jury are elected by the Laboratory Council for 4 years terms.
-In years 2016-2020 the members of the Jury are:
+The five members of the Jury are elected by the Laboratory Council.
+At present the members of the Jury are:

 Prof. Zenon Janas